spcl/deep-weather/Uncertainty_Quantification/Deep500_recipe/README.md

 ## Usage

-To run the code, you need to install Deep500 using the following line:
+To run the code, you need to install [Deep500](https://github.com/deep500/deep500).
+Then, install  `pytorch_msssim` using the following line:

 ```
-pip install deep500
+pip install pytorch_msssim
 ```